primus-labs/zkFHE-Network-Docs/PADO-Contracts.md

 PADO Contracts is a collection of blockchain contracts that can be deployed on multiple blockchains, including Ethereum, L2, AO, etc. The article takes solidity as an example to design contracts.

+For the scalability of PADO Network, all contracts are upgradeable.

 ## Contrats Core Workflow

 According to the architecture documentation [PADO Network Core Workflow](https://github.com/pado-labs/zkFHE-Network-Docs/blob/main/zkFHE-Network.md#core-workflow), the core workflow is divided into three types, and we will also divide the contracts workflow into three types.